Bettencourt affair: Banier

-In 2015 François-Marie Banier was convicted of 'abuse of weakness' of Liliane Bettincourt, prosecutor Gérard Aldigé stating he had "imposed his control over her like a spider spinning its web.
+In 2015 François-Marie Banier was convicted of 'abuse of weakness' of Liliane Bettencourt, prosecutor Gérard Aldigé stating he had "imposed his control over her like a spider spinning its web.
 And once he had her in his net, he never let her go.
 She became his thing.
 He dealt with her like a vampire."
 Banier was sentenced to two and a half years prison, and ordered to pay €158 million in damages to Liliane Bettencourt.
 Seven other defendants, including Liliane Bettencourt's financial advisor, lawyer, and notary, were also convicted and given lesser sentences.
 Banier appealed.
 The second trial, which concluded in May 2016, upheld the conviction, but suspended the prison sentence and canceled the damages.